TheNewNormal/corectl.app/readme.md

 **Note:** `Corectl App` only controls `corectld` server daemon, and is very, very, light on macOS system resources, when running and when idle.
 Also if there are no VMs running `corectld` server daemon is not using much resources too.

-[corectl](https://github.com/TheNewNormal/corectl) allows to run CoreOS VMs on macOS using [xhyve](https://github.com/mist64/xhyve) which uses native macOS Hypervisor framework.
-Using native macOS Hypervisor framework eliminates any needs to use Virtual Box and other similar software to run your CoreOS VMs.
+[corectl](https://github.com/TheNewNormal/corectl) allows to run CoreOS VMs on macOS using native macOS Hypervisor framework which eliminates any needs to use Virtual Box or any other similar virtualisation software.

 ![Corectl_APP](corectl_app.png "Corectl_APP")